outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - if trolling you was all it took to inspire you to do better, you were already a few steps away, though thats not quite the same as being unwaveringly committed to my goal of saving the potential in the world despite all the barriers you put in my way, is it?

+    - make a function network of math domains (inputs/outputs of geometry, algebra, calculus that align)

     - example of resolving a conflict between structure/limits using a structural similarity between a structure (gradient of function) & its container/limits (gradient of constraints)
       - https://en.wikipedia.org/wiki/Lagrange_multiplier
       - also an example of a solution space (the whole function is the solution space of possible minima/maxima) and a filter applied to it (constraint)